circleci/circleci-docs/jekyll/_docs/android.md

 test:
   override:
     # start the emulator
-    - emulator -avd circleci-android22 -no-audio -no-window:
+    - emulator -avd circleci-android24 -no-window:
         background: true
         parallel: true
     # wait for it to have booted